-Curriculum, teaching and learning to promote resilience, social & emotional learning and health &
+Curriculum, teaching and learning to promote resilience, social & emotional learning and health & wellbeing supported by appropriate staff development /CPD.

 An ethos, culture and environment that values and promotes respect, diversity and health & wellbeing.

 Leadership, management and policies that support and promote a whole school approach to health & wellbeing.